LifeSource/generator-web/README.md

 ```
 This should fire up your web browser using browser-sync and watch the files in the current directory for any changes and reloads the browser.

+### Application Structure
+App
+ |
+ index.html - the default landing page where the magic happens.
+ |
+ scripts - javascripts are stored here. (app.js)
+ |
+ styles - css are stored in this folder. (site.css)
+ |
+ images - images are stored in this folder.

 ### Enjoy!